Something Nasty in the Vault: Plot

 Eventually, Jones returns with the platoon, but Mainwaring orders him to get them all out, as he feels there is no point in the platoon risking their lives as well.
 Initially, Walker agrees with the idea, only to be upbraided for it by an outraged Jones.
 Jones then asks the rest of the platoon if they want to leave as well, which all the men refuse to do (Godfrey reminds the platoon that Mainwaring would not leave any of them if they were in the same situation; while Pike adds that he could not leave his "Uncle Arthur", as his mother would not like it if he did).
 Walker then tells Jones that he is not going to leave either.
 Shortly afterwards, Hodges returns and has a brief argument with Jones as to who is in charge of the situation; this is quickly resolved when Captain Rogers of the Bomb Disposal Unit arrives and takes charge.
 Unfortunately, both the keys to the strongroom are still in Mainwaring and Wilson's possession, so Frazer uses a fishing rod to yank up one of the keys.
 Rogers enters the strongroom, and identifies the bomb's fuse as a 'trembler'.
 He exasperates Mainwaring and Wilson by saying he has to go back to GHQ to pick up some special equipment.
-After Rogers leaves, Jones and Godfrey bring Mainwaring and Wilson each a cup of tea, with Godfrey helping them to drink it.
+After Rogers leaves, Jones and Godfrey bring Mainwaring and Wilson each a cup of coffee, with Godfrey helping them to drink it.

 Jones realises that Mainwaring and Wilson cannot hang on much longer, so he proposes an elaborate plan to remove the bomb from them.
 He and the others build a makeshift pulley in the office and tie the bomb to a piece of rope to pull it up, but in the process, it takes Jones with it.

 Later, they all have a drink in the pub, and West congratulates the platoon for saving the bank.
 Mrs Pike rushes in and offers her compliments to Mainwaring and Wilson.
 West offers to pay for the drinks, but the note he uses is a dud, so Walker pays it with some money he nabbed from the bank.